Welcome to the WegenerNet Homepage!

 These stations measure weather and climate development in a tightly spaced grid (approximately one station per 2 square kilometers) with a previously unknown level of accuracy.
 The measurements of temperature, humidity, precipitation and further parameters have been taken in 5-min intervals in the entire grid since Jan 1, 2007, so that by the end of 2016 for the first time such a dense dataset covers a full decade already.

-As a smaller "sister network" of the WegenerNet Feldbach region, the WegenerNet Johnsbachtal consists of eleven meteorological stations (complemented by one hydrographic station at the Johnsbach creek), measuring temperature, humidity, precipitation, radiation, wind, and other parameters in an alpine setting at altitudes ranging from below 700 m to over 2100 m.
+As a smaller "sister network" of the WegenerNet Feldbach region, the WegenerNet Johnsbachtal consists of thirteen meteorological stations (complemented by one hydrographic station at the Johnsbach creek), measuring temperature, humidity, precipitation, radiation, wind, and other parameters in an alpine setting at altitudes ranging from below 700 m to over 2100 m.
 Data are available partly since 2007, partly since more recent dates and have a temporal resolution of 10 minutes.

 Many research projects investigating the climate and environmental change and their impact as well as common weather observation will benefit from these measurements.
 This leads to a better understanding of climate, weather and environmental risks.
 Economical and societal consequences can be estimated more precisely.
 This will provide further benefit to the population in the regions due to the data supporting issues of water and energy supply, protection from natural disasters, zoning issues and regional development.